deendin/news-app/README.md

 - Created a Feature-Test for each CRUD endpoint and validate the JSON result and responses.
 I have used the PEST testing library for this as it supports Laravel testing out of the box.
 - I used Laravel's form requests to inject the validation into the necessary methods and I injected the models repositories into the News Controller that depends on these models to work.
 Forexample the NewsController needs newsRepository.
-- When a news is created, an event gets fired, notifying the creatore (user) about the details of the News they just created.
+- When a news is created, an event gets fired, notifying the news creator (user) about the details of the News they just created.
-- This implementation uses an action `App\Actions\CreateNewsAction`, `App\Actions\UpdateNewsAction`, `App\Actions\DeleteNewsAction`, to implement the business logic.
+- This implementation uses the following actions `App\Actions\CreateNewsAction`, `App\Actions\UpdateNewsAction`, `App\Actions\DeleteNewsAction`, to implement the business logic.
 - The repository pattern is also used in querying data from the database.
 - Created a factory for the news object and fake content using Faker and seeders for News and Users.
 - Create a new event NewsCreated and fire it everytime a new news object is created from the controller.